About Mel Parker

 Mel was chairman of the Executive Trade Committee of the Association of American Publishers, where he launched the book publishing industry group’s national Get Caught Reading Campaign, which secured millions of dollars of free print advertising to promote books and reading.

-Mel has also lectured on publishing at the Stanford Publishing Course and at the University of Denver Publishing Institute.
-He is also a member of Book Table, and is on the Executive Committee of the UJA Publishing Division.
-His essay on paperback publishing appears in Editors on Editing (Grove Atlantic).
+Mel has also lectured on publishing at the Stanford Publishing Course and the University of Denver Publishing Institute.
+He is also the past President of the Publishers Lunch Club, a member of Book Table, and is on the Executive Committee of the UJA Publishing Division.
+His essay on paperback publishing appears in Editors on Editing (Grove Atlantic), and he contributed an article to Among Friends: An Illustrated Oral History of American Book Publishing & Bookselling in the 20th Century (Two Trees Press).